purpleprotocol/purpleprotocol.github.io/_posts/2019-02-32-participate-in-purple-crowdfunding-campaign.markdown

 categories: purple crowdfunding
 ---

-This blog post explains how to support Purple by participating in its crowdfunding campaing.
+This blog post explains how to support Purple by participating in its crowdfunding campaign.

 ### How to participate
 There are two ways in which you can participate in Purple's crowdfunding: